Place Your First Order

 Common Scenarios

-Scenario 1: Order Fills Immediately
+Scenario 1: Order Accepted (May Fill Immediately)

-You place an order at $0.65, and someone is already selling at $0.63.
+You place an order at $0.65, and there might be someone already selling at $0.63.

-Response:
+Place Order Response:

 {